Shakhrisabz, Uzbekistan - Travel

 Today this wonderful city is more famous thanks to Amir Temur (Tamerlane), who was born in the neighboring village of Hodja-Ilgar.
 Becoming the ruler, he turned Shakhrisabz into his residence and ordered to build the palace, known as Ak-Saray (White palace).
 By the way, at that time Kesh was renamed to Shakhrisabz, which means in Persian “Green city”.

-Today the city has a lot of architectural sights; historical center of the city is inscribed on the UNESCO World Heritage List.
+Today the city has a lot of architectural attractions; historical center of the city is inscribed on the UNESCO World Heritage List.
 Here you will find ruins of the palace Ak-Saray, the memorial complex Dorut Tilovat, the mosque Kok-Gumbaz, mausoleums Dorus Siodat, Shamsad-Dina Kulyala, Gumbazi-Seyidan.
 For years, the city government has been planning the city building so that to preserve ancient Shakhrisabz monuments for next generations.

 Economy of the city is concentrated on the cotton processing, preservation, agricultural machinery manufacture and handicrafts.
 Shakhrisabz is renowned for peculiar carpet weaving, fine embroidery, tubeteikas (Uzbek caps).
 Handicraft industry has the long-years history and has taken in cultures of neighboring nations.
 Articles of local masters win many international exhibitions and festivals.
 Moreover, Shakhrisabz is famous for its brand wine, which took first places on international wine competitions.